Promoting integration through social connections

 Members of established refugee and diaspora communities have contributed to the social support of resettled refugees: They can provide:

 - cultural skills – they can serve as ‘cultural consultants’ or ‘cultural interpreters’.
-‘Cultural interpreters’ who use their knowledge to assist refugees better understand cultural differences and practices;
+‘Cultural interpreters’ who use their knowledge to assist refugees to better understand cultural differences and practices.

 - links with social and business networks and religious and cultural institutions.